aeternity/elixir-node/README.md

 # **Elixir blockchain research**

 This is an elixir implementation of a basic blockchain.
-We aim to keep the blockchain simple as possible and to research and experiment with different technologies
+We aim to keep the blockchain as simple as possible and to research and experiment with different technologies

 ## Getting Started